allenea/Forecast_Search_Wizard/README.md

 ### FSW_NAMELIST.py

-_Execute in 2 steps.
-Internet connection is required for this step._

  1. Edit FSW_NAMELIST.py to your search criteria. ....
+This is the main program which you will be using once you have your data and everything installed.

        #### PARAMETERS ####